Last updated by Keith Beegan

-- reactivate it with the same number for a brief period of time if you deactivated it recently.
+- reactivate it with the same number for a brief period if you deactivated it recently.

 If you activated your SIM with a new number to test out Ting's GSM service, but you want to transfer your actual number to Ting, you'll need to purchase a new SIM card.

-What is a PUK code and what do I need it for?
+16. What is a PUK code and why do I need it?

 A PUK code is a number associated with your Ting GSM X1 SIM card that unlocks your SIM if it locks after several unsuccessful PIN entries.